chenkenbio/SpliceBERT/README.md

 ```

-## How to reproduce the analysis in manuscript?
+## Reproduce the analysis in manuscript?
 The codes to reproduce the analysis are available in [examples](./examples):
 - [conservative analysis](./examples/00-conservation) (related to Figure 1)
 - [variants analysis](./examples/01-variant) (related to Figure 2)